csuttner/meantweets/README.md

 # **MEAN tweets**

-### This is fun code for learning puposes.

-Objective: get the average/mean of a twitter user's tweet history.

-Input: Twitter handle / account name

-Output: a single tweet that averages tweet length and key word usage.
+### Show who people are online

+MeanTweets is an iOS application that applies NLP to a given twitter user's data to obtain insight about their online behavior.

 Instructions for running:
   1. Clone repository: